nitinajaydixit/awesomo/CONTRIBUTING.md

 - Add one link per commit.

-- Add 1 commit per Pull Request.
+- Add one commit per Pull Request.

 - Add the project link: `- [**project-name**](http://example.com/) - The description ends with a period.`